Dogild/Cucapp-demo/README.md

 Then you maybe need to install cucumber on your system :

-`cd Cucapp; gem install cucapp`
+`cd cucapp; gem build cucapp.gemspec; gem install cucapp`

-And go to the folder Cucapp-demo-app and do :

-`capp gen -l .`

 ### Usage

-To launch it, simply do `./cucapp_launcher.py`
+To launch it, simply do `./cucapp_launcher.py` in the root folder

 ### Results